Child Custody & Visitation

 Regardless of the adult parties involved, it is extremely important for the parties to realize that they love the child or children, and that, despite personal conflict, they should take great care in focusing on the child or children’s best interests.
 Ideally, parties communicate regarding such issues and, with the help of their attorneys (and, in some cases, other professionals), attempt to resolve custody and visitation by agreement.
 As in other family law matters, however, parties cannot always agree on custody and visitation issues, and instead must obtain court intervention to resolve the dispute.

-Steve Raynor has handled hundreds of custody and visitation cases over the last twenty-five years, and Kyle Farmer has an active practice handling custody and visitation cases in the juvenile and domestic relations district courts.
+Steve Raynor has handled hundreds of custody and visitation cases over the last twenty-five years.
 We are dedicated to helping you work cooperatively to resolve all custody and visitation issues by agreement.
 If full agreement is not possible, we will provide capable courtroom representation to help you obtain a ruling in the best interests of your child or children.